- Tel: 858.663.9055

 |

+Alpha-1-antichymotrypsin (SERPINA3) is a secreted acute phase protein that functions as a key regulator of serine protease activity in human tissues.
 Alpha 1-antichymotrypsin, also called serpin peptidase inhibitor, clade A (alpha-1 antiproteinase, antitrypsin), member 3 or GIG24, is an alpha globulin glycoprotein that is a member of the serpin superfamily.
 In humans, it is encoded by the SERPINA3 gene.
 This gene is mapped to 14q32.13.
 The protein encoded by this gene is a plasma protease inhibitor and member of the serine protease inhibitor class.
 Polymorphisms in this protein appear to be tissue specific and influence protease targeting.
 Variations in this protein's sequence have been implicated in Alzheimers disease, and deficiency of this protein has been associated with liver disease.
 Mutations have been identified in patients with Parkinson disease and chronic obstructive pulmonary disease.

 The stated application concentrations are suggested starting amounts.
 Titration of the SERPINA3 antibody may be required due to differences in protocols and secondary/substrate sensitivity.